Q. How do Gopher State One-Call and Digger's Hotline work?

 We use current generation, digital, multi-frequency locating equipment.
 It can be expensive to purchase and operate; however, we are always sensitive to the need to provide good value.
 Our private locating services are competitively priced and we'll never try to sell you something you don't need or want.
 Our service call rates vary depending on the type of site we're marking.
 Residential customers enjoy low flat-rate pricing based on their distance from our Buffalo office.
 This means that if you're a homeowner, you'll know how much we're going to charge before we ever come out.
 Commercial customers and farms are on a slightly higher tier, with industrial sites, fiber optic, and commercial gas/LP locates at our top rate.
 Our service is almost always less expensive than a damaged line, and always much, much safer.
 We charge a $100 premium for after hours service including weekends and holidays.

 Q. Can you find an underground break in a line?

 Usually, yes.
 We operate underground fault locating equipment that is specially designed for that task and enjoy a high degree of success in finding underground breaks-- saving you time and money in the repair process.
 The faulted line needs to be accessible at either end and our technicians cannot disconnect anything for you.
 Direct buried lines work best and our success rate diminishes significantly when the ground is frozen or when the fault is located under asphalt or concrete.
 This is due to the nature of the process used.

-Q. Can you find or inspect my sewer or septic line?
+Q. Can you find my sewer or septic line?

 Q. Do you offer a guarantee?